The Medium Is Not the Message: Deconfounding Document Embeddings via Linear Concept Erasure: Primary Results

 \subsection{Event-Level}

-At the event level, we present the results with Recall@10 and Recall@1, because only one document is deemed relevant for each query\footnote{In Appendix \ref{app:qa}, we summarized the results of a qualitative analysis using pairs of legal case summaries sourced from Wikipedia and LexisNexis, using multilingual E5 as the embedding model.}. \paragraph{U.S. Supreme Court Case Summaries} Applying LEACE consistently improves retrieval performance on the SCOTUS summary data (\cref{tab:event-scores-scotus}).
+At the event level, we present the results with Recall@10 and Recall@1, because only one document is deemed relevant for each query.

+\paragraph{U.S. Supreme Court Case Summaries} Applying LEACE consistently improves retrieval performance on the SCOTUS summary data (\cref{tab:event-scores-scotus}).
 In both \emph{Wikipedia} pairings, improvements are large and especially pronounced for the E5 family.
 For instance, on \emph{LexisNexis-Wikipedia}, E5-small gains +0.177 in Recall@1 and E5-base +0.153.

 Performance before erasure on \textit{LexisNexis--Oyez} is already high, likely because the two have more stylistic elements in common---both being technical summaries based on the original court opinion.
 Nonetheless, we still observe more modest but consistent gains.
 E5-small and E5-base increase Recall@1 by +0.226 and +0.183, respectively, although GIST-base and MXB-large exhibit improvements of only about +0.08.